 How Chronic Stress May Be Effecting Your Health

 Stress is your body’s response to hormones that are being released, which increases both your heart and breathing rate.
+This response can be weakened by using cannabis to destress and relax.
 As this happens, your brain receives more oxygen which helps you stay focused and complete the task at hand.
 In this case, short-term stress can positively benefit you.
 But other forms of stress that can be triggered by pressure, trauma and other negative life effects, can affect your overall health and well-being.
 Here is how chronic stress can affect your major body systems:

 Central Nervous and Endocrine Systems

 Your central nervous system, which is in charge of your “fight or flight” response, tells your body what to do in the case of stress.
 Normally, once you rid your body of the stressor, your hormone level goes back to normal.
 But if your adrenal glands continue to release adrenaline and cortisol due to chronic stress, it will begin to take a heavy toll on your body.
 According to Healthline, some symptoms of chronic stress include irritability, anxiety, depression, headaches and insomnia.

 Respiratory and Cardiovascular Systems